Clergy Pastoral Outreach

 I also want to welcome any visitors to the website who may have an interest in learning more about the Clergy Pastoral Outreach Ministry.
 I invite you to come by for a visit or contact me for more information.
 We are occasionally in need of volunteers to help with activities or transportation.

 Please come back and visit us as we will continue to update the website with more information.
 It is my hope that the website will not only be a place for you to gather information but also an avenue to stay connected with your fellow clergymen.
 If you have any ideas for the website or how my office can better serve you, please let me know!

 About the Clergy Pastoral Outreach Ministry

 The ministry office is ideally situated in the Archbishop Joseph A. Fiorenza Priests Retirement Residence at St. Dominic Village which also provides for independent and assisted living as well as nursing home care for clergy and lay residents.
-Deacon Gary and his staff currently serve 65 priests and 140 deacons and their wives; however, with the aging population, these numbers are expected to double over the next five to ten years.
+Mr. Descant and his staff currently serve 65 priests and 140 deacons and their wives; however, with the aging population, these numbers are expected to double over the next five to ten years.
 The retirement age for priests is 75 years old and for deacons it is 70 years although the majority chooses to remain involved in ministry.